cpeditor/cpeditor.github.io/content/docs/preferences/extensions/_index.ru.md

 You can use [CF Tool](https://github.com/xalanq/cf-tool/) to submit your solutions to [Codeforces](https://codeforces.com).

-To submit a solution, you have to either parse a problem by [Competitive Companion](#competitive-companion) from Codeforces, or manually set the problem URL of a tab in the context menu of it.
+To submit a solution, you have to either parse a problem by [Competitive Companion](#competitive-companion) from Codeforces or manually set the problem URL of a tab in the context menu of it.

 **See also** [Setup CF Tool](../../setup/_index.ru.md#setup-cf-tool).